Trump says he will look at giving Ukraine more patriot missiles

 President doesn’t rule out more defense aid for Kyiv and voices frustration with Russian leader at end of NATO summit

-President Donald Trump said he is considering sending more Patriot missile systems to Ukraine as he renewed calls on Russian leader Vladimir Putin to end the war.
+Donald Trump said he is considering sending more Patriot missile systems to Ukraine, as he renewed calls on Russian leader Vladimir Putin to end the war.

-The president added that isn’t ruling out a new defense assistance package when he spoke to reporters at the Nato summit in The Netherlands Wednesday.
+The president added that he isn’t ruling out a new defense assistance package, when he spoke to reporters at the Nato summit in the Netherlands on Wednesday.

 Click here for the latest updates on the war in Ukraine

-Speaking at a press conference on the heels of a closed-door sit-down with Ukrainian president Volodymyr Zelensky, the president said there has been “a lot of spirit” in Ukraine’s fight against the invasion Putin ordered in February 2022.
+Speaking at a press conference on the heels of a closed-door sit-down with Ukrainian president Volodymyr Zelensky, Mr. Trump said there has been “a lot of spirit” in Ukraine’s fight against the invasion Putin ordered in February 2022.

 Trump also appeared to shift blame for the continuation and escalation of the war to Putin, marking a dramatic reversal from how he characterized the situation during a contentious Oval Office meeting with Zelensky earlier this year.